Bill0412/hkust-latex/README.md

-# Latex Crawler, Compiler & Search Engine
+# Latex Crawler, Compiler & Web Application

 ## Introduction
 This is a project for the coding task required by a team at HKUST for a summer intern interview.